-- 2015 - The Stellar Doors innovative Selector is launched on the NALCO, Nulook and Bradnam's websites.
+- 2015 - The Stellar Doors innovative door selector is launched on the NALCO, Nulook and Bradnam's websites.

 - 2015 - ERP investment for window business.

-- 2016 - The new Turla Press located at the Hamilton Mill pushes first billet.
+- 2016 - The new Turla Press located at the Hamilton manufacturing plant pushes its first billet.